ilgityildirim/assisted-venue-approval/config/description_guidelines.md

   - Exact prices (subject to change)
   - Links to other websites (unless absolutely necessary)
   - Comments over a year old
+  - Operating hours, open days, or closed days (these are displayed separately)

 - **DO include**:
   - Relevant keywords (e.g., "candy" for candy shop, "noodles" for noodle restaurant)